HeikoLau/Sudoku-evaluating-program/README.md

 8 3 6 5 9 1 2 7 4
 ```

-If it cant solve the Sudoku it outputs the current state of the Sudoku.
+If it can't solve the Sudoku it outputs the last state of the Sudoku.

 ## Copyright